wavemotion-dave/SpeccySE/readme.md

 on a per-game basis.

-As for the per-game options, you can set things like the auto fire for the joystick and the aforementioned CHUCKIE mode of joystick d-pad handling.
+As for the per-game options, you can set things like the auto fire for the joystick and the aforementioned Slide-n-Glide mode of joystick d-pad handling.
 One of the more useful per-game options is to decide how you want to load the game - using a 48K Spectrum or the upgraded 128K Spectrum.
 You can also force a load as 128K spectrum by pressing the NDS Y-Button